shimspedy/sengov/content/articles/connecticut-free-government-tablet.md

 ### Impact on Communities

-The availability of these tablets has allowed Californians from various backgrounds to access educational resources, connect with employment opportunities, and engage more fully with the digital world.
+The availability of these tablets has allowed Connecticutns from various backgrounds to access educational resources, connect with employment opportunities, and engage more fully with the digital world.
 The program has helped students, seniors, and small business owners, among others, transforming their engagement with technology and significantly enhancing their quality of life.

-California's free government tablets program has been a critical step toward digital equity, offering significant benefits to eligible residents.
-As the program continues to expand, its impact is expected to grow, further empowering Californians and fostering a more connected and inclusive community.
+Connecticut's free government tablets program has been a critical step toward digital equity, offering significant benefits to eligible residents.
+As the program continues to expand, its impact is expected to grow, further empowering Connecticutns and fostering a more connected and inclusive community.
 This initiative not only connects individuals to the digital world but also equips them with the tools to succeed in it.

 ## Why Was My Application or Renewal Denied?